Since 1969, ReSurge International (formerly Interplast) has restored the

 the medical help their children require.
 By contrast, in the United States, most

 families—even those without health insurance—have access to immediate

 medical attention and the kind of surgical intervention that can make a critical

 ReSurge International builds sustainable surgical capacity where it previously

 did not exist by training, supporting and empowering Global South doctors.

 patients receive the surgical care they need year-round.
-Three thousand
+Four thousand

 surgeries are performed in these centers each year.
 In seven other countries,